-InvesTT's 2017 - 2020 Strategic Plan was approved by the Ministry of Trade and Industry on April 12, 2017.
+InvesTT's Strategic Plan for 2021-2024 was developed internally and formally approved by the Ministry of Trade and Industry on May 24th, 2021 and submitted onward to the Ministry of Finance on June 1st, 2021.

-The core strategic goals of InvesTT are Increasing Direct Investment, Identifying and Promoting Investment Opportunities and Tenanting Tamana, all of which are actively being pursued.
-The methodology used to monitor these goals are multi-layered, at the Individual, Unit, Leadership Team and Company levels:
+The core strategic goals of InvesTT remain Identifying and Promoting Investment Opportunities, Increasing Foreign and Local Direct Investment, and Tenanting Tamana InTech Park, Phoenix Park and Moruga Park, all of which are actively being pursued.
+The methodology used to monitor these goals is multi-layered, at the Individual, Unit, Leadership Team and Company levels:

-- Individual Key Performance Indicators, which are signed by respective officers - Monthly One-on-One individual meetings with Managers to review individual KPIs - Bi-Monthly Unit meetings - Monthly Unit Reports, including dashboards - Bi-Monthly Leadership Team meetings to update on progress - Corporate Performance Report on key strategic deliverables, prepared by President, which is reported to the Board at its monthly meeting - Monthly reporting on project deliverables to the Line Ministry and Ministry of Finance.
+- Individual Key Performance Indicators, which are signed by respective officers - ➤ Monthly One-on-One meetings with Managers to review individual KPIs - ➤ Bi-Monthly Unit meetings - Monthly Unit Reports, including dashboards - ➤ Bi-Monthly Leadership Team meetings to update on progress - ➤ Corporate Performance Report on key strategic deliverables, prepared by the President, which is reported to the Board at its monthly meeting - ➤ Monthly reporting on project deliverables to the Line Ministry and Ministry of Finance